RussellLuo/caddy-mesh/README.md

 ## Configuration

-All features provided by Caddy Mesh can be enabled by using [annotations][2] on Kubernetes services.
+All features provided by Caddy Mesh can be enabled by using [annotations][3] on Kubernetes services.

 ### Timeouts

-Timeouts can be enabled by using the following annotation:
+Timeouts can be enabled by using the following annotations:

 ```
-mesh.caddyserver.com/timeout-dial-timeout: 10s
+mesh.caddyserver.com/timeout-dial-timeout: "<duration>"
-mesh.caddyserver.com/timeout-read-timeout: 10s
+mesh.caddyserver.com/timeout-read-timeout: "<duration>"
-mesh.caddyserver.com/timeout-write-timeout: 10s
+mesh.caddyserver.com/timeout-write-timeout: "<duration>"
 ```

+Parameters:

+- `timeout-dial-timeout`: How long to wait before timing out trying to connect to an upstream.
+Default: `3s`.
+(See [dial_timeout](https://caddyserver.com/docs/json/apps/http/servers/routes/handle/reverse_proxy/transport/http/dial_timeout/).)
+- `timeout-read-timeout`: The maximum time to wait for next read from backend.
+Default: no timeout.
+(Requires Caddy [v2.6.0-beta.3](https://github.com/caddyserver/caddy/releases/tag/v2.6.0-beta.3).)
+- `timeout-write-timeout`: The maximum time to wait for next write to backend.
+Default: no timeout.
+(Requires Caddy [v2.6.0-beta.3](https://github.com/caddyserver/caddy/releases/tag/v2.6.0-beta.3).)

 ### Retries

-Retries can be enabled by using the following annotation:
+Retries can be enabled by using the following annotations:

 ```
-mesh.caddyserver.com/retry-count: "2"
+mesh.caddyserver.com/retry-count: "<count>"
-mesh.caddyserver.com/retry-duration: 5s
+mesh.caddyserver.com/retry-duration: "<duration>"
-mesh.caddyserver.com/retry-on: path('/foo/*')
+mesh.caddyserver.com/retry-on: "<expression>"
 ```

+Parameters:

+- `retry-count`: How many times to retry selecting available backends for each request if the next available host is down.
+Default: disabled.
+(Requires Caddy [v2.6.0-beta.3](https://github.com/caddyserver/caddy/releases/tag/v2.6.0-beta.3).)
+    + If `retry-duration` is also configured, then retries may stop early if the duration is reached.
+- `retry-duration`: How long to try selecting available backends for each request if the next available host is down.
+Default: disabled.
+(See [try_duration](https://caddyserver.com/docs/json/apps/http/servers/routes/handle/reverse_proxy/load_balancing/try_duration/).)
+- `retry-on`: An [expression](https://caddyserver.com/docs/caddyfile/matchers#expression) matcher that restricts with which requests retries are allowed.
+Default: `""`.
+(See [retry_match](https://caddyserver.com/docs/json/apps/http/servers/routes/handle/reverse_proxy/load_balancing/retry_match/).)
+    + If either `retry-count` or `retry-duration` is specified, `retry-on` will default to `"true"`.

 ### Rate Limiting

-Rate Limiting can be enabled by using the following annotation:
+Rate limiting can be enabled by using the following annotations:

 ```
-mesh.caddyserver.com/rate-limit-key: "{query.id}"
+mesh.caddyserver.com/rate-limit-key: "<key>"
-mesh.caddyserver.com/rate-limit-rate: 2r/s
+mesh.caddyserver.com/rate-limit-rate: "<rate>"
+mesh.caddyserver.com/rate-limit-zone-size: "<zone_size>"
 ```

 Note that this feature requires the [caddy-ext/ratelimit](https://github.com/RussellLuo/caddy-ext/tree/master/ratelimit) plugin.

 ### Traffic Splitting

-Traffic splitting can be enabled by using the following annotation:
+Traffic splitting can be enabled by using the following annotations:

 ```
-mesh.caddyserver.com/traffic-split-expression: "header({'User-Agent': '*Chrome*'})"
+mesh.caddyserver.com/traffic-split-expression: "<expression>"
-mesh.caddyserver.com/traffic-split-new-service: server-v2
+mesh.caddyserver.com/traffic-split-new-service: "<name>"
-mesh.caddyserver.com/traffic-split-old-service: server-v1
+mesh.caddyserver.com/traffic-split-old-service: "<name>"
 ```

+Parameters:

+- `traffic-split-expression`: An [expression](https://caddyserver.com/docs/caddyfile/matchers#expression) matcher that restricts with which requests will be redirected to the new service (or, if unmatched, to the old service).
+Default: `""`.
+- `traffic-split-new-service`: The name of the new Kubernetes Service.
+Default: `""`.
+- `traffic-split-old-service`: The name of the old Kubernetes Service.
+Default: `""`.

 #### Workflow